-ADUs are intended to provide clarity and transparency around the duties that additional payment will be made for and the amounts that will be paid.
-The aim is also to provide consistency and to acknowledge the additional duties that staff covered by this agreement might undertake.
-This process for recognising additional duties is also intended to support succession planning and development within the organisation and will reduce administration costs because the units are issued for periods of a year or more.
+ADUs are also intended to provide clarity and transparency around the duties (additional tasks and responsibilities) that additional payment will be made for and the amounts that will be paid.
+The aim is also to provide consistency and to acknowledge the additional duties that staff covered by this agreement might undertake and ensure that employees who are required by their manager to take on added duties can be compensated accordingly.
+Payment of ADU reduces administration costs because the units are issued for periods of a year or more.